-The Family Support Service is here for families with children aged 0 to 19 years (or up to 25 years for those with a special educational need or a disability) who need help to prevent problems from getting worse.
+The Family Support Service is here for families with children aged up to 19 years (or up to 25 years for those with a special educational need or a disability) who need help to prevent problems from getting worse.

 The information we collect about families who receive help from the Family Support Service will be shared with the national programme (called ‘Supporting Families’) which is aimed at improving the lives of families with complex needs.
-These are families who need help with getting children to attend school, reducing crime and anti-social behaviour, getting people into employment and reducing domestic violence and abuse.

 Information from other services including social care, housing, health, and other Local Authority departments may also be shared with the programme where families meet the criteria.
-You will be asked to give your consent to those services if appropriate.

 Besides information about family support, we collect information about young people and learning.
 Go to the section 'Information about young people and learning' to find out more about this.
 You should also read 'Where is my information stored' first.